 A feedback loop describes the input from a customer and the company's response to it.
 It is an ongoing process that describes the interrelationship between customers and companies.
 By repeatedly asking customers for feedback on their products or services, companies can:

 As in the body, this creates a cycle of constant control and improvement.
 Feedback loops are therefore an effective way to look for improvements and take into account customer wishes.
 The most important prerequisite for this is active listening.
-Profitable information about customer behaviour is revealed in real-time through the coveted answers provided.
+Profitable information about customer behavior is revealed in real-time through the coveted answers provided.
 Using feedback loops in a targeted manner gives companies the opportunity to influence the behavior of their customers.

 “Constant development is the law of life, and a man who always tries to maintain his dogmas in order to appear consistent drives himself into a false position.”
-(Mahatma Gandhi)

 Feedback loops can be divided into two groups.
 There are positive feedback loops, where the feedback enables the customer to make a positive change compared to the previous state in the company.
 Numerous positive feedback loops are also observable in nature: when plants die, their dead components enrich the earth with humus.
-The humus, in turn, provides nutrients and moisture so that more plants can grow and thrive.
+The hummus, in turn, provides nutrients and moisture so that more plants can grow and thrive.
 The more plants grow and die again, the more humus is produced.
 More new plants can sprout.
 A colorful flower meadow results.
-Customer feedback is thus like the humus that makes the company grow and flourish.
+Customer feedback is thus like the hummus that makes the company grow and flourish.
 In marketing, this process is described as an output increase.

 However, feedback loops can also form a negative cycle.
 For example, if a forest is cut down, that area becomes more vulnerable to erosion.
 Erosion, in turn, deprives the earth of organic material and nutrients.
 It becomes harder and harder for plants to find what they need in the soil.
 At the same time, a soil without roots further promotes erosion – a kind of vicious cycle is created.
-Critical customer feedback acts as an erosion on the company.
+Critical customer feedback acts as an erosion of the company.
 In broad circles, it can negatively affect potential customers and their consumer behavior, thereby weakening the company and its products.
 Just as more and more plants lack a foothold in the soil, more and more customers are losing confidence in the company and its products.

 Companies can target measures against such downward spirals:

 “It takes humility to seek feedback.
 It takes wisdom to understand it, analyze it, and appropriately act on it.”
-(Stephen Covey, author of the book "The 7 Habits of Highly Effective People")

 Customer feedback can be collected in many ways these days - at the end of a phone call, in writing via SMS or as a direct online survey in the customer portal, or on completion of an order.
 A relevant metric in this context is the Net Promoter ScoreⓇ (NPS).
 It provides information on how satisfied your customers are.
 At a relevant contact point with the company, the so-called Main-Touchpoint, customers are asked about their willingness to recommend their experience so far.
 In order to get truly meaningful results, it is important to ask the customer at a certain point in the customer journey.
 At best, you should ask the customer for their evaluation just after they have come into contact with your company or the product, or shortly thereafter.
-The answers can be used to divide respondents into critics (detractors), neutral customers (indifferents) and advocates or fans (promoters).
+The answers can be used to divide respondents into critics (detractors), neutral customers (indifferents), and advocates or fans (promoters).

 However, even if the NPS® is an important metric, it does not explain why customers behave in the way they do.
 Only the possibility to give qualitative feedback at the end of a survey gives the customer a chance to share their view in their own words.
 We at zenloop have recognized this and go a few levels deeper in analyzing the data to provide a more comprehensive picture of the customer and their needs.
 But collecting the data is only the first step.
 Similar to chemistry, it is necessary to crystallize the essence from the amount of information.
 It provides the DNA for the strategic actions of the company and determines possible future tasks such as: